-(Note: This appendix is referenced on p.
-6.)
+(Note: This appendix is referenced on page 4.)

-The following listing identifies the congressional offices participating in our survey, the number of persons interviewed from each office, and office correspondence received as of August 31, 1972.
+The following listing identifies the congressional offices participating in our survey, the number of persons interviewed from each office, and office correspondence received as of February 8.
+1972.

-Number of persons inter-
+Congressional office Number of persons inter- viewed spondence

-Congres sional office viewed received

-Senate standing c ommittees:
+Senate standing committees:

-- Aeronautical and Space
+Committee on Aeronautical and Space

-Sciences • 3
+Sciences 3

 Committee on Agriculture and For-

 estry 5

-• Appropriations 9
+Committee on Appropriations 8

-Armed Services 1
+Committee on Armed Services 1

-Banking, Housing and
+Committee on Banking, Housing and

-Urban Affai - · 6 X
+Urban Affairs 6 X

-Committee on 2 X
+Committee on Commerce 2 X

 Committee on the District of Colum-

 bia 2 X

 Committee on Finance 8

-Foreign Relations 2 X.
+Committee on Foreign Relations 2

-Government Operations 2 X
+Committee on Government Operations 2

-Interior and Insular
+Committee on Interior and Insular

 Affairs 4

 Committee on the Judiciary 2

-Labor and Public Wel-
+Committee on Labor and Public Wel-

-fare 1 X
+fare X

 Committee on Post Office and Civil

-Service 2
+Service 1

 Committee on Public Works 10

 Committee on Rules and Administra-

-tion 2 X
+tion 2

 Committee on Veterans' Affairs 2

-Total 63
+Total 60

-10001